 Romantic or sexual relationships between faculty and students, coaches and students, staff and students, and between supervisors and subordinates where one party supervises, advises, or evaluates the other are problematic even when both parties have apparently given voluntary consent.
 For purposes of this policy, unacceptable relationships include, but are not limited to: romantic or sexual relationship between a student and any faculty member; between a coach and any student; between staff and students, especially when one supervises, advises or evaluates the other; and between staff members when one supervises, evaluates, or advises another.
 Such relationships have the potential for adverse consequences and will not be tolerated.
 This policy is understood not to apply to married couples.

 Any member of the Saint Francis University community who believes that he or she has been subject to harassment in violation of this policy or suspects the occurrence of harassment should report the matter at once so that the University may promptly deal with it.

-Complaints by or about employees or visitors are to be made to the Director of Risk Management and Public Safety.
+Complaints by or about employees or visitors are to be made to Human Resources or University Police.
 (Complaints made to any other university employee which involve employees are to be immediately reported to Human Resources or University Police.)
 These complaints will be investigated in accordance with established procedures.